Which Fence Is Mine?

 The result: the T-marks exist in the original paper deed, but never made it into the registered title.
 For properties registered before compulsory first registration became universal across the whole of England and Wales in 1990, this gap is especially common.
 Millions of properties are registered with a title plan that shows no T-marks, even though the original conveyance plan contained them.

 This is not a Land Registry error.
-It is a consequence of how the 1925 registration system operated in practice for over 65 years — and the gap is, for most properties, permanent unless the owner takes specific steps to investigate the filed documents.
+It is a consequence of how the 1925 registration system operated in practice for over 65 years — and the gap is, for most properties, permanent.
+Investigating the filed documents is worth trying, but frequently returns nothing for pre-1990 estates.

 Read the full history: Why T-mark records were lost →Free Fence & Boundary Guides